ProvableHQ/welcome/documentation/leo/03_language.md

 A set command, e.g. `Mapping::set(counter, addr, current_value + 1u64);`
 Sets the `addr` entry as `current_value + 1u64` in `counter`.

-# Leo Loops Documentation

-Leo supports the use of loops through `for` loops, which iterate over a range of values.
-Here's a detailed look at how loops work in Leo.

-## Basic Loops

 ### The `for` Loop